Internet-Draft OpenPGP Key Replacement November 2024

 3. The Replacement Key Subpacket

-The Replacement Key subpacket is a Signature Subpacket ([RFC9580] section 5.2.3.7), and all general Signature Subpacket considerations from there apply here as well.
+The Replacement Key subpacket is a Signature Subpacket (Section 5.2.3.7 of [RFC9580]), and all general Signature Subpacket considerations from there apply here as well.
 The value of the Signature Subpacket type octet for the Replacement Key subpacket is (insert this later).

 The Replacement Key subpacket MUST only be used in the hashed subpackets area of a primary key revocation or direct key signature.